 On April 18, 2018, Mr. Shukla, accompanied by CNAC board members Dr. John Alexander and Mr. Kewal Handa, met with the teams from Medall, Moelis, and Peepul at Medall's offices in Chennai, India.
 The discussion focused on key transaction terms including details around potential conditions precedent, representations and warranties and indemnification obligations.
-On April 19, 2018 Mr. Shukla communicated with Mr. Venkatraman and Mr. Ananth, confirming their discussion of the previous day.
+On April 19, 2018 Mr. Shukla communicated with Mr. Raju Venkatraman, Medall's Chief Executive Officer and Mr. Arjun Ananth, Portfolio Director at Peepul confirming their discussion of the previous day.